LAF-US/IDAHO-VAULT/SOURCES/x hey you make sure to link these/2017-02-12 - Buzzfeed News - Love Lives In Whitefish, Montana, But So Do Neo-Nazis.md

 As the Missoulian editorial board explained, “Hatred is not isolated to one man in Whitefish, or even to one fringe group.
 We see it, not every day, but often enough to dishearten us, whenever the Missoulian reviews letters to the editor or online comments that are simply too prejudiced to publish.
 Our readers never see these letters, and thus remain unaware, perhaps, that their neighbor, their favorite business owner, their colleague holds these views.”

-The situation that devolved around Richard Spencer in Whitefish was specific to the town, its history, the moment in time, its inhabitants.
+The situation that devolved around [[Richard Spencer]] in Whitefish was specific to the town, its history, the moment in time, its inhabitants.
 But there are so many other places, with so many other potentially incendiary combinations, that could incite explicit action from trolls, fascists, and racists.
 “The problem isn’t that Spencer lives here,” Lisa Jones told me, shaking her head.
 “It’s great that the march was called off.
 But this fight’s not done.
 It’s a marathon.
 Every day, we just have to keep building community.”

 Fighting hate isn’t just printing signs or showing up to a protest.
 Nor is it denouncing Spencer — or even punching him.
 It’s no single action or stance or belief.
 The best strategy I heard was offered up at a sleepy Sunday service at the United Methodist Church, the day before Martin Luther King Day.
 “If we’re not providing ideologies that provide people with answers,” Pastor Morie Adams-Griffin asked his congregation, “what other groups are?
 The white supremacists — the white nationalists.
 So why aren’t we the ones providing answers for those who are hurting?” ●

-CORRECTION
-February 12, 2017 at 12:59 PM
-Liberty Fellowship was located in Pensacola, Florida.
-An earlier version of this post misstated the location.